olip-03/PortaJel-Blazor/README.md

 Working on:
 - Finalization of media controlls and queue system
 - Better support for Android API's
-- Downloading of songs, albums, playlists and artists.
+- Downloading of songs and albums

 I'm trying to keep the issues tab more up to date with actual problems, so click over to there for more info on what's still in the works.